fbpx

 Nursing Home & Elder Abuse Law Firm in Hamilton, Serving all of Ontario

-Elder abuse, nursing home abuse and nursing home accidents are becoming common terms as the Canadian population ages and the number of residents entering nursing homes increases.
+Elder abuse, nursing home abuse, and nursing home accidents are becoming common terms as the Canadian population ages and the number of residents entering nursing homes increases.
 While many nursing homes do provide excellent care, far too many do not.
-Many Nursing Home and Long-Term Care patients reportedly suffer from nursing home abuse, physical and emotional abuse, financial exploitation and serious neglect.
+Many nursing home and long-term care patients suffer from nursing home abuse, physical and emotional abuse, financial exploitation and serious neglect.

-An experienced Hamilton nursing home negligence lawyers from our firm will be able to help you and your family if your loved one is the victim of nursing home negligence, has been injured in a nursing home or is being unreasonably neglected.
+An experienced Hamilton nursing home abuse lawyer from our firm can help you and your family if your loved one has been injured in a nursing home or is being unreasonably neglected.
 Everything starts with the investigation.
 Our firm will know how to handle your case no matter how your elderly relative was hurt or taken advantage of.

 Elder Abuse and Nursing Home Negligence in Hamilton and Throughout Ontario

 The National Seniors Council tells us that up to 10% of elder adults in Canada experience some type of abuse.
-The problem that we face, however is that incidents of elder abuse is difficult to gauge.
-This can be due to many factors such as under-reporting, the lack of support and loneliness of vulnerable seniors, confusion about what elder abuse really is, and a general lack of awareness, among other factors.
+The problem that we face, however, is that incidents of elder abuse are difficult to gauge.
+This can be due to many factors, such as under-reporting, the lack of support and loneliness of vulnerable seniors, confusion about what elder abuse really is, and a general lack of awareness, among other things.

-Elder abuse in Ontario can take many forms – most of which include financial exploitation, intentional infliction of abuse and neglect.
-Intentional forms of abuse includes emotional abuse, physical, psychological or sexual abuse and assault.
-The abuse can also take the place of unreasonable confinement, intimidation and punishment.
+Elder abuse in Ontario can take many forms – most of which include financial exploitation or intentional infliction of abuse and neglect.
+Intentional forms of abuse include emotional abuse, physical, psychological, or sexual abuse and assault.
+The abuse can also take the place of unreasonable confinement, intimidation, and punishment.

-Nursing Home Neglect is also considered a form of abuse which can be considered, for example, the failure (whether intentional or not) to provide an elderly person with the care and services necessary to ensure he/she is free from pain and harm.
+Nursing home neglect is also categorized by the failure (whether intentional or not) to provide an elderly person with the care and services necessary to ensure they are free from pain and harm.
 Neglect can result in terrible consequences, ranging from:

 • Malnutrition

-Identifying nursing home abuse can be a challenging process, especially when a resident is not able to unable to speak for themselves and there are no other witnesses to the abuse.
+Identifying nursing home abuse can be a challenging process, especially when a resident is unable to speak for themselves, and there are no other witnesses to the abuse.

 Identifying Nursing Home Abuse in Ontario

-It is not always easy to pinpoint if and how nursing home abuse or neglect has occurred, but there are telltale signs and symptoms of abuse such as sudden behavioral changes and/or unexplained injuries in elderly relatives.
-Physical abuse and neglect indicators can be sudden unexplained weight loss, emotional upset, agitation, being your loved one is seemingly withdrawn and non-communicative, confused, disoriented, defensive and the sudden hesitation to talk openly.
+It is not always easy to pinpoint if and how nursing home abuse or neglect has occurred, but there are telltale signs and symptoms of abuse, such as sudden behavioural changes and/or unexplained injuries in elderly relatives.
+Indicators of physical abuse and neglect can include sudden unexplained weight loss, emotional upset, agitation, your loved one is seemingly withdrawn and non-communicative, confused, disoriented, defensive and the sudden hesitation to talk openly.

-Other warning signs that your loved one is being abused could be things such as:
+Other warning signs that your loved one is being abused can include:

 • Lacerations or cuts